WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 refer to element segments (e.g. `elem.drop`) are only valid as shared if their element segment is shared.

-> Note: We could alternatively make an element segment shared iff its elements refer to shared data.
+> Note: We could alternatively make an element segment shared iff its elements refer to shared data,
-> It's unclear whether there is a use case for a non-shared element segment containing shared data.
+> however, we have chosen to add an explicit annotation to avoid future complications if we ever
+> want to add first-class references to element segments.

 #### Data Segments